mensatt/backend/README.md

-# mensatt-backend
+# Mensatt Backend

-The backend-repo for "new" sigfood
+The backend repository for Mensatt (neosigfood)

 ## Dev Tools